 In the classroom, every student from Prep to Year 9 has a Home Group Teacher, who is primarily responsible for their academic and pastoral care matters.
-For Senior School students in Years 10 – 12, House Mentors are the first contact point for pastoral issues and they work in conjunction with the Heads of House.
-Each school is supported by a Deputy Head of School (Pastoral Care) and the Head of School who have overall responsibility for the welfare and pastoral care of students in their area of the College.
+For Senior School students in Years 10 – 12, House Mentors are the first contact point for pastoral issues and they work in conjunction with the Year Level Leaders.
+Each school is supported by a Deputy Head of School and the Head of School who have overall responsibility for the welfare and pastoral care of students in their area of the College.

-The Chaplains at Overnewton Anglican Community College provide spiritual companionship and pastoral care throughout the students’ journey at the College.
+The Chaplain at Overnewton Anglican Community College provide spiritual companionship and pastoral care throughout the students’ journey at the College.

 From Prep to Year 12, each student is drawn into a worshipping community in weekly Chapel services, where students are encouraged to explore and express, through prayer and action, what it means to belong to a community of faith, and be Christian in our modern world.
 Students gain experience, first hand of the love of God as expressed through care of one another, for the wider world, and as taught through the scriptures.
 They learn more about the person of Jesus, and what it means to live a life which reflects His example and honours His gift of life.

-Chaplains offer a ministry of hospitality and welcome, and are delighted to share the journey of our students, their families and college staff through difficult days and in times of celebration and as a companion as they learn and grow.
+The Chaplain offers a ministry of hospitality and welcome, and is delighted to share the journey of our students, their families and college staff through difficult days and in times of celebration and as a companion as they learn and grow.

 Overnewton College receives Australian Government funding through the National School Chaplaincy and Student Welfare Program to supplement the services which have been provided by campus Chaplains for many years.

-Chaplains, the Rev Kim Cruickshank (Keilor Campus: firstname.lastname@example.org) and the Rev Dr Pene Brook (Taylors Lakes Campus: email@example.com), each provide 10-11 hours per week of service which is funded by this program.
-The remainder of their work is funded by the College.
+Senior Chaplain, the Rev Dr. Theo van der Nest email@example.com provides 20-22 hours per week of service across both campuses which is funded by this program.
+The remainder of his work is funded by the College.

-The chaplains work alongside Heads of Schools, pastoral Deputy Heads of Schools and members of the Student Services team to provide pastoral support to students and families; this is particularly valuable when a student or family is facing crisis or difficulty.
-The chaplains can be approached directly, or a Home Group Teacher or a House Mentor can arrange for a student to access their services.
+The chaplain works alongside Heads of Schools, pastoral Deputy Heads of Schools and members of the Student Services team to provide pastoral support to students and families; this is particularly valuable when a student or family is facing crisis or difficulty.
+The chaplain can be approached directly, or a Home Group Teacher or a House Mentor can arrange for a student to access their services.